chainguard-dev/edu/content/chainguard/chainguard-images/getting-started-distroless.md

 nano catfact.php
 ```

-The following code makes a query to the cat facts api, returning the quote as output.
+The following code makes a query to the cat facts API, returning the quote as output.
 Copy the contents to your own `catfact.php` script:

 ```php
 <?php